dolphindb/Tutorials_EN/standalone_deployment.md

 ![singlenode_win_upgade_1](images/deploy_standalone/singlenode_win_upgade_1.png)

-> ❗️ If the backup files are not in the above default directories, check the directories specified by the configuration parameters *dfsMetaDir* and *chunkMetaDir*.
+**Note**: If the backup files are not in the above default directories, check the directories specified by the configuration parameters *dfsMetaDir* and *chunkMetaDir*.
 If the configuration parameters are not modified but the configuration parameter *volumes* is specified, then you can find the *CHUNK_METADATA* under the *volumes* directory.

 **Step 3: Update**